 The idea was to celebrate some of the more ‘explosive’ natural wonders of Iceland.
 From erupting volcanoes to spurting geysers, there were quite a few fitting candidates for the project.
 Nature Condoms have since won design and gift awards and become one of the most popular Icelandic souvenirs among travelers.

 If you’re looking for something a little more unique for the culture vulture in your life, you’re in luck.
 Iceland is an incredibly creative nation of individuals with all sorts of artistic talents.
 You’ll very likely be tempted to take some of these gifts home for yourself.

-As you roam around Reykjavík visiting its coffee shops and cafés, you’ll notice a lot of art and graffiti.
+As you roam around Reykjavík, visiting its coffee shops and cafés, you’ll notice a lot of art and graffiti.
 Many independent coffee shops host changing exhibitions of local artists’ work.
 Most of these will be for sale, so if something grabs your attention, just ask your server and they’ll be glad to wrap it up for you.

 Iceland is a highly educated nation of book lovers and writers.
-There is a real culture of reading amongst all ages.
+There is a real culture of reading among all ages.
 In fact, many Icelandic people have even tried their hand at writing a novel themselves.

 You’ll find that the capital especially has many bookshops to peruse.
 If you’re intimidated at the thought of reading Icelandic, not to worry!
 Since everyone speaks English in Iceland, there are always some English language options.